mswhitby/.github/profile/README.md

 # 2/20/23 Assignment

 Please chose a project from [Hour of Code](https://hourofcode.com/us).
-Either email your certificate or share your project with dwhitby@judsonisd.org once you've finished.
+Either email your certificate to or share your project with dwhitby@judsonisd.org once you've finished.
 I will give out tickets for completed projects once I return.
 Have a great day!

 **P.S.
 5th Period:** Please turn off all of the lamps and led lights at the end of the day.
 Thanks!